SwarajD69/school_management_system/README.md

      npm install
      ```

-   * Create a `.env.local` file in the root directory with the following content (replace placeholders with your credentials):
+   * Create a `.env.local` file in the root directory with the following content (replace with your actual credentials):

      ```env
      DB_HOST=your_freesqldatabase_host